 Note: Since courses are designed to be completed in three months, materials must be returned within three months of ordering in order to qualify for a refund.
-The $10 registration fee is not refundable.
+The $100 application and $10 registration fees are not refundable.
 Materials may be refunded if they are returned in salable condition.
 Refund Policy on Bundle Pricing: Refunds will be provided for a full 12 months from the date the bundle was purchased on any courses not yet shipped.
 Any courses already shipped will be recalculated at full value rather than the discounted bundle price.
 Life experience credits which have been credited to your transcript will not be refunded.
 The refund will be sent within 30 days of the request.

 - You may contact CLU’s financial aid department for whatever assistance they may be able to offer.

 - Also, check with your employer.
 Many employers are willing to contribute toward the tuition of courses which will enhance employees’ creativity, work ethics, productivity, and home life.

 - When you enroll, you may choose to put $150 down per course, and have the remainder of the cost split 50/50 and paid at 30 and 60 days.
 This option is only available when a credit card is used.

 - If you are willing to contribute a grant toward a foundation which could be used for student scholarships in the future, please contact CLU.
 This is a way of helping disciple the leaders of tomorrow!

 A student may be suspended and/or his financial aid scholarship revoked if he does not follow course instructions, does not make course payments on schedule, or displays an un-Christlike character when dealing with CLU faculty or staff.
 On the first documented instance of plagiarism, the professor has the option of either giving the student a zero on that assignment or failing them for the course.
 On the second instance of documented plagiarism, the person is expelled from the university.